sophiahorigan/website/_posts/2021-04-15-post-candidate.md

 ---
-title: "One Step Closer to Dr. Horigan!"
+title: "One Step Closer to Dr. Horigan"
 categories:
   - Blog
 ---